Kitware/CMake/Help/command/configure_file.rst

 ``@ONLY``
   Restrict variable replacement to references of the form ``@VAR@``.
   This is useful for configuring scripts that use ``${VAR}`` syntax.

-``NO_SOURCE_PERMISSIONS``
-  .. versionadded:: 3.19

-  Does not transfer the file permissions of the original file to the copy.
-  The copied file permissions default to the standard 644 value (-rw-r--r--).

-``USE_SOURCE_PERMISSIONS``
-  .. versionadded:: 3.20

-  Transfer the file permissions of the original file to the output file.

 ``NEWLINE_STYLE <style>``
   Specify the newline style for the output file.
 Specify